The Do...While Loop

 Initialization of the loop counter or other loop variables must be done

-statement; this often means
+before the do...while statement; this often means

 declaring and initializing a local variable: